-The air filter needs to be cleaned either the beginning or end of each season that the furnace blower will be in use (Summer and Winter).
+The air filter needs to be cleaned or changed either the beginning or end of each season that the furnace blower will be in use (Summer and Winter).
 This is one of the easiest ways to maintain your unit for it to work for a long time.

 If you have pets you may want to check your filters more often as the hair and dander will add to the problem.
 A clogged filter can cause damage in a variety of ways however once fixed it will keep your central air working effectively as well as in its most efficient state.
 If you do not wish to replace your filter frequently use a good vacuum and clean the fibers regularly.